 The 4 Keys to a Balanced Body

-- TSI Movement Assessment: A comprehensive video analysis of fundamental athletic movements.
+- Movement Assessment: A comprehensive video analysis of fundamental athletic movements.
 This provides the information needed to assess functional deficiencies in activities such as Running, Jumping, & Landing.
-All are major indicators of injury risk.
+All can be indicators of injury risk.

 - Corrective Exercise: After recognizing a problem, an athlete must take steps to correct the limitation.
 The first step is to limit strenuous workouts, and instead, focus on the specific areas which need improvement.
 Common limitations include strength deficits of the hamstrings, core stabilizers, and gluteal muscles.
 These are reflected in tight quadriceps, hip flexors, low back, and inefficient muscle control of lateral hip stabilizers and knees.
-JT’s book, ‘The Modern Athlete‘, covers the most common limitations and corrective exercises.
+I discuss these briefly in my book, ‘The Modern Athlete‘

 - Strengthen the weak muscle groups with muscle-specific exercises.